 Kennedy DO, Pace S, Haskell C, Okello EJ, Milne A, Scholey AB.
 Effects of cholinesterase inhibiting sage (Salvia officinalis) on mood, anxiety and performance on a psychological stressor battery.
 Neuropsychopharmacology.
 2006;31(4):845–52.

 Scholey AB, Tildesley NT, Ballard CG, Wesnes KA, Tasker A, Perry EK, et al. An extract of Salvia (sage) with anticholinesterase properties improves memory and attention in healthy older volunteers.
 Psychopharmacology (Berl).
 2008;198(1):127–39.

 Perry NS, Bollen C, Perry EK, Ballard C. Salvia for dementia therapy: review of pharmacological activity and pilot tolerability clinical trial.
 Pharmacol Biochem Behav.
 2003;75(3):651–9.

-Akhondzadeh S, Noroozian M, Mohammadi M, Ohadinia S, Jamshidi AH, Khani M. Salvia officinalis extract in the treatment of patients with mild to moderate Alzheimer’s disease: a double blind, randomized and placebo-controlled trial.
+Akhondzadeh S, Noroozian M, Mohammadi M, Ohadinia S, Jamshidi AH, Khani M. Salvia officinalis extract in the treatment of Alzheimer’s disease: a double blind, randomized and placebo-controlled trial.
 J Clin Pharm Ther.
 2003;28(1):53–9.